saurabhaloneai/whalegrad/README.md

 # Whalor

-* It is multi-dim array like Tensor.
+* It is multi-dim array like  Whalor.
 * It support float, int numpy-array and list.